 Which Pony Do You Really Want?

 Lost on the public is the fact that most banks don’t return their cost of capital.
-High costs are just one of our many problems of our industry and producing paper statements is an easy cost to reduce.
-This is especially true considering when more than 60% of recipients don’t even open them, paper statements drive the cost of accounts up, they are slow way to provide information, they are not environmentally friendly and given the choice, most customers would rather have an electronic statement anyway.
+High costs are just one of the many problems in our industry and producing paper statements is an easy cost to reduce.
+This is especially true considering when more than 60% of recipients don’t even open them, paper statements drive the cost of accounts up, they are a slow way to provide information, they are not environmentally friendly, less secure and given the choice, most customers would rather have an electronic statement anyway.

 As an industry, we started dealing with this problem by moving to the point of indifference and charging customers that desire paper statements the cost of production using the logic that at least the bank is not being disadvantaged by the production of paper statements - If you want a real pony, then pay for a real pony.
 Charging on the margin, allows banks and customers to allocate resources efficiently.
-While a good solution, it is not the optimal solution and we needed BankFinancial to point this out.
+While a good solution, it is not the optimal solution and we need to take note of the $7 paper statement as it will become the norm.

 Have Your Pony

-The problem with covering marginal cost is that banks still need to cover the effective or total cost of producing paper statements.
+The problem with covering the marginal cost is that banks still need to cover the effective or total cost of producing paper statements.
 In other words, banks still needed to maintain the infrastructure/process to produce paper statements – a proposition that has its own cost.
-As the number of customers taking paper statements get reduced, the cost of maintaining that option to produce those statements increase.
-So while today’s current cost to produce a statement is about $2.40, tomorrow’s cost is over $10.
-BankFianancial, in some aspects, is just planning ahead.
+As the number of customers taking paper statements gets reduced, the cost of maintaining that option to produce those statements increases.
+So while today’s current cost to produce a statement is about $2.81, to include the cost of paper, machines, processing, postage, and management, this incremental cost continues to increase each year as it was $2.40, three years ago.
+As the number of paper statements decreases, the lower volume gets spread over the same cost base increasing the incremental cost to produce the statement.
+The economics get even worse in a low rate environment where the yield curve is also flat.
+In part because of paper statements, many banks now face some of the tightest margins in recorded history.

 Paper Statements Are But A Symbol

 Banks need to restructure their processes in order to cut their operating cost in half to be competitive for the future.
-Loan production, account opening, physical facilities and more needs to be re-designed.
+Loan production, account opening, physical facilities, and more needs to be redesigned.
 The production of paper statements is just one clear example of a process banks are trying to hold on to for little logical reason other than tradition.
-Sure, if you poll your customers some are going to say they want statements just like the many customers that loved their travel agent.
-Every travel agent that would have surveyed their customers ten years ago would have found out that their remaining customers really want them to maintain the status quo.
+Sure, if you poll your customers some are going to say they want statements just like the many customers loved their travel agent.
+Every travel agent that would have surveyed their customers fifteen years ago, they would have found out that their remaining customers really want them to maintain the status quo.
 That is validating the customers you have, not architecting your business for the customers you want.

-Platforms like Moven, Simple, Fidor Bank, PNC and many others are well beyond traditional banking.
-The sooner we reduce our cost as an industry and move more into the digital age the better.
+Platforms like Bank of America, Chase, Capital One, PNC, and many others are well beyond traditional banking.
+The sooner we reduce our cost as an industry and move further into the digital age the better.
 The reality is that the statement itself is archaic.
-Banks can build dashboards, alert systems, reconciliations and analytics to really help customers better manage their money in ways paper statements can’t.
-This can all be done in ways that not only make banking information more useful for customers, but reduce the cost for both the customer and the bank.
+Banks can build dashboards, alert systems, reconciliations, and analytics to help customers better manage their money in ways paper statements can’t.
+If banks took the exact same money they spend on paper statements and reinvested it in creating/purchasing a mobile financial dashboard, everyone would be better off.
+This can all be done in ways that not only make account information more useful for customers but reduce the cost for both the customer and the bank.